schedule1-calculator/schedule-1-calculator/README.md

 This tool is designed for quick, basic experimentation and runs entirely in your web browser locally.

+For the most accurate calculations, advanced features (like Reverse calculators, Best mixes database), and the complete set of rules, please use the full online [Schedule 1 Calculator](https://schedule-1-calculator.com/?utm_source=github) ⬅️

 ![schedule 1 basic calculator screenshot](https://raw.githubusercontent.com/schedule1-calculator/schedule-1-calculator/refs/heads/main/schedule-1-calculator-basic.webp)

 ## Features